Your financial situation

 |Inclusion on children’s lists

 (where relevant to post applied for)

 For further information, please visit https://www.gov.uk/government/organisations/disclosure-and-barring-service.

 Your insurance will go up

 People with criminal convictions will typically pay more for their house, car and any other type of insurance.
-This is because the insurance companies believe that committing an offence means you are more likely to partake in risky behaviours and make riskier choices and be the victim of crime.
+This is because the insurance companies believe that committing an offence means you are more likely to take part in risky behaviours, make dangerous choices and be the victim of crime.